Janimj/Unity_DataManagementSystem/README.md

-# DataManagement System for Unity, version 0.1.0
+# Data Management System for Unity, Version 0.1.0

 ## Description:
 A tool to ease the management of data within a Unity project.